tektoncd/catalog/kn/knative-dockerfile-deploy/service_update/README.md

 - Create the PipelineRun to trigger the Pipeline and input the kn CLI parameters to deploy a new Revision to `hello` Service.
-Note that in the below example, we're referencing a different image, other than the one we created earlier using buildah. other than the one we created earlier using buildah.
+Note that in the below example, we're referencing a different image, other than the one we created earlier using buildah.

 - Save the following YAML in a file e.g.: `pipeline_run.yaml` and create using `kubectl create -f pipeline_run.yaml`